vogler75/winccua-graphql-client/README.md

 ## Microsoft IIS Configuration
 You have to add a rule to your IIS configuration, to forward requests to your hasura instance.
+In that example the Hasura server is running at the host 192.168.1.3 and listens on port 8089.
 C:\Program Files\Siemens\Automation\WinCCUnified\SimaticUA\web.config
 ```
                 <rule name="hasura">